 Use Framer X overrides to quickly prototype a dropdown menu animation.

-props to animate between different statesexport function Icon(props): Override {
+animate and variant props to animate between different statesexport function Icon(props): Override {

 return {